EECS E6792 Deep Learning on the Edge

 Significant design

-Reports and presentations to Columbia and NYC community
+Reports and presentations to the Columbia and NYC community

 Best projects could qualify for publications and/or funding